First MARC students reaping benefits of mentoring, impactful research

 Bayli Locklear

-Locklear is majoring in biology under the faculty mentorship of Dr. Rukiyah Van Dross-Anderson, professor in the Department of Pharmacology and Toxicology at the Brody School of Medicine and adjunct professor in Harriot College’s Department of Chemistry.
+Locklear is majoring in biology and sociology under the faculty mentorship of Dr. Rukiyah Van Dross-Anderson, professor in the Department of Pharmacology and Toxicology at the Brody School of Medicine and adjunct professor in Harriot College’s Department of Chemistry.

 “As a MARC student during my undergraduate training, I had the opportunity to conduct research at my home institution, Alabama State University, and research-intensive institutions including Washington State University and the National Institutes of Health.
 These experiences formed the basis of my decision to become a biomedical researcher,” Van Dross-Anderson said.
 “I am honored and humbled to take part in the training of a new generation of MARC scholars.”